eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 # JITServer tuning and practical considerations

 ## Server caches

+### Client-session caches

 Multiple client JVMs can be connected at the same time to a single JIT server.
 For each client, the server maintains a client-session cache with information about the environment the client is running in (Java classes, class hierarchy, profiling information, JVM options, etc.).
 Typically, the information in these caches is kept separately, per client.
 However, if you specify the `-XX:+JITServerShareROMClasses` option, the read-only part of the Java classes (ROMClasses in OpenJ9 parlance) is shared between the different clients.
 This option can generate memory savings at the server when the connected clients run identical or similar Java applications.

 The client-session caches are deleted when the clients terminate, but this can happen only if the clients are shutdown gracefully, giving them the opportunity to send a termination message to the server.
 To address the scenario of clients ending abruptly, the server also deletes the cache for a client that hasn’t issued a compilation request for 1000 minutes, or 5 minutes under memory pressure.
 If needed, you can change these values with the following options:

     -Xjit:oldAge=<time-in-ms>,oldAgeUnderLowMemory=<time-in-ms>

+### AOT caches

+If you specify the [`-XX:[+|-]JITServerUseAOTCache`](xxjitserveruseaotcache.md) option, the JITServer server caches method bodies that it compiles using AOT compilation.
+When a client requests an AOT compilation for a method that exists in the cache, the server doesn't have to recompile it, which improves CPU usage of the server and of the whole cluster.

 ## Number of concurrent clients